iPad Pro 12.9 1st Generation Worth Buying in 2024?

 Apple is constantly updating its OS for various reasons including security, and performance.
 This is always a good thing, however, some of the older generations can’t handle the change.

-Fortunately, we are at the beginning of 2023, and the iPad Pro 12.9 1st/2nd generation is compatible with the latest update of iPadOS 16.
-Despite that, these particular models may be nearing the end of their support cycle.
+Unfortunately, at the beginning of 2024, only the iPad Pro 12.9 (2nd generation) is compatible with the latest iPadOS 17 update.
+This model, however, may be nearing obsolescence.

 - iPad Pro 10.5-inch